alannagenin/quizz-movies-series/README.md

-# [WIP] Movie and series quizz
+# [WIP] Movie and series quizz :movie_camera:

-The aim of this project is to do a quizz about movies and series requesting the [The Movie DB](https://www.themoviedb.org/).
+The aim of this project is to do a solo/multiplayer quizz about movies and series requesting the [The Movie DB](https://www.themoviedb.org/).

 ## Quick start